 Although designed to mimic the GE approach to portfolio management, this model can also be used for any situation in which a certain number of entities (e.g., companies, products, sales territories) can be ranked on one or more sets of weighted factors.

 To download the Enginius tutorial in pdf format: (1) Follow the link below.
 It will open an example data set, then (2) Click on the link in the upper-left corner of the screen.

 A way to approach the question is to ask “What is the business case I need to make to support allocating resources to the items (businesses, new product ideas, sales territories, etc)?

-You should be able to use either marketing analysis/research to determine the value (profit margin, market size, historical market growth rate) or managerial judgment (future growth rate, likelihood of competitive entry) to determine these values.
+You should be able to use either marketing analysis/research to determine the value (profit margin, market size, historical market growth rate) or managerial judgment (future growth rate, the likelihood of competitive entry) to determine these values.

-An organization’s strategic plan often provides rough guidance about where investments should be targeted, but there are normally large differences in such weights between, say, top management, operations, finance, marketing and other functions in the firm.
+An organization’s strategic plan often provides rough guidance about where investments should be targeted, but there are normally large differences in such weights between, say, top management, operations, finance, marketing, and other functions in the firm.